|

 Research

-My research interest lies in Analog In-memory Computing, optimization and machine learning in distributed or decentralized networks.
+My research interest lies in Analog In-memory Computing, optimization and distributed or decentralized machine learning.

 Training on Analog In-memory Computing Hardware

-Modern deep model training often requires processing vast amounts of weights and data, which must be transferred between memory and processor, leading to the "von Neumann bottleneck" that can significantly hinder computation speed and efficiency.
-In this context, Analog in-memory computing (AIMC) is an innovative computing paradigm that utilizes the physical properties of emerging non-volatile memory (NVM) devices to perform computations directly within the memory array.
-The core concept is to harness the analog storage and processing capabilities of NVM devices to execute matrix-vector multiplication (MVM) operations in a highly parallel and energy-efficient manner.
+Modern deep model training often requires processing vast amounts of weights and data, which necessitates frequent data transfer between memory and processor, leading to the "von Neumann bottleneck" that can significantly hinder computation speed and efficiency.
+In this context, Analog in-memory computing (AIMC) is an innovative computing paradigm that utilizes the physical properties of emerging Resistive Processing Unit (RPU) devices to perform computations directly within the memory array.
+Its core principle is to harness the analog storage and processing capabilities of these devices—leveraging the physical laws of Ohm and Kirchhoff—to execute Matrix-Vector Multiplication (MVM) operations in a highly parallel and energy-efficient manner.

 Distributed Optimization